Jennifer Aniston Wears Open-Back Dress On Instagram As She Gives Fans Rare Behind-The-Scenes Look At Her Life

 “Wow you are as beautiful from the back as you are from the front,” another fan wrote to Aniston.

-The look at Aniston from behind is the latest post to make headlines since the once-reluctant social media star made her Instagram debut on Oct.
-15. The actress shocked fans when she jumped into the social media pool with a Friends cast reunion selfie with her former co-stars Courteney Cox, Lisa Kudrow, Matthew Perry, Matt LeBlanc and David Schwimmer.
+The look at Aniston from behind is the latest post to make headlines since the once-reluctant social media star made her Instagram debut on October 15.
+The actress shocked fans when she jumped into the social media pool, with a Friends cast reunion selfie with her former co-stars Courteney Cox, Lisa Kudrow, Matthew Perry, Matt LeBlanc, and David Schwimmer.

 Since that time, Aniston has shared childhood photos, Friends clips, a Halloween throwback, and even a hilarious hair and makeup snap with her 18.5 million Instagram followers.
 With any luck, fans will get many more glam shots as Aniston shares more of her life on social media in the coming months.